mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 {% include image.html file="mr-christmas.jpg" description="Sharing modded reality at Christmas" %}

-While writing about sexual experiences was difficult, it was [*We are our own pornography*](/we-are-our-own-pornography) that made me seriously consider if what I was creating might adversely effect my life.
+While writing about sexual experiences was difficult, it was [*We are our own pornography*](/we-are-our-own-pornography) that made me seriously consider if what I was creating might adversely affect my life.
 Was it really worth risking friendships, relationships, and professional opportunities over?
 Which sounds all melodramatic, and I know it probably sounds like I'm making a big deal over nothing, but you have to realize that *We are our own pornography* was like a really, really big step for me, both creatively and personally.

 Here's a fun fact: after filming, I was so incapable of facing it all that I literally played through the entire *Bioshock* series rather than start editing the footage.
 I'd take a peek and have to close the window after ten seconds.
 Too embarrassing.
 Too much of me in the damn thing, and I wasn't even in it!
 Not even an audience to hide behind.
 So back to drilling junkies in an underwater free-market dystopia!
 Literally.